fernandolamas/rejuntebotarv2/README.md

 2. Open your system terminal inside the proyect, where package.json is located

 3. Type in your terminal "npm install"

+4. Write a token for your discord bot in the file named token.json inside the config folder

-4. Try to run the proyect using node .
+5. Try to run the proyect using node .

-5. If any json is missing, you can use the examples provided in the project to create your own files with the right credentials, ie: discord token credentials
+6. If any json is missing, you can use the examples provided in the project to create your own files with the right credentials, ie: discord token credentials